s-tikhomirov/s-tikhomirov.github.io/README.md

 Personal homepage and blog, hosted on GitHub Pages with the Minima 2.5.1 theme.

-The site has two public surfaces.
-Blog is the post list at the root.
+The site has four public surfaces.
+Home is identity, the research journey, and the third-person bio.
-About is biography, research, publications, talks, and contacts.
+Publications is the paper list.
+Talks is media and conference appearances.
+Writing is the post list.

 Live site: https://s-tikhomirov.github.io/